dingwilson/RandomUserSwift/README.md

   <img src="Assets/screenshot.gif" width="369" title="Screenshot">
 </p>

-RandomUserSwift is an easy to use Swift framework that provides the ability to generate Random Users and their accompanying data for your iOS application!
+RandomUserSwift is an easy to use Swift framework that provides the ability to generate Random Users and their accompanying data for your Swift applications.
 It utilizes [randomuser.me](http://www.randomuser.me) API to generate the data.

 1. [Requirements](#requrements)
 2. [Integration](#integration)